Eric Byrnes: Major Leagues (2000–2005)

 Byrnes was also involved in a 2003 baseball game that included two significant base running gaffes in a single inning.
 With a chance to close out the Boston Red Sox, the Athletics had a potential rally stifled by two controversial plays.
 Byrnes was tagged out after failing to touch home plate after a collision with catcher Jason Varitek, who had blocked the plate before attempting to catch the ball.
 After the collision, a hobbling Byrnes shoved Varitek and began walking back to the dugout.
 Varitek picked up the ball and tagged Byrnes out.
 This play was then followed up by Red Sox third baseman Bill Mueller running into Miguel Tejada as Byrnes was rounding third (later in the same inning).
 Tejada then stopped running home and was eventually tagged out; the umpires called Tejada out because he was tagged as a result of not attempting to advance home, not because of the obstruction by the third baseman.

 On June 29, 2003, Byrnes hit for the cycle.
-In 2004, Byrnes had his best year with the A's, batting .283 with 20 home runs and 73 RBIs.
+In 2004, Byrnes had his best year with the A's, batting .283 with 20 home runs and 73 RBI.

 Colorado Rockies (2005)

 On July 13, 2005, the A's traded Byrnes and prospect Omar Quintanilla to the Colorado Rockies for pitchers Joe Kennedy and Jay Witasick.
-In 15 games with the Rockies, Byrnes batted .189 with two doubles, five RBIs, and two stolen bases.
+In 15 games with the Rockies, Byrnes batted .189 with two doubles, five RBI, and two stolen bases.

 Baltimore Orioles (2005)

-On July 30, 2005, Byrnes was traded to the Baltimore Orioles for outfielder Larry Bigbie.
-On August 15, 2005, Byrnes and the Orioles traveled to Oakland, marking the first time Byrnes played against his former team.
+On July 30, 2005, Byrnes was traded to the Baltimore Orioles in exchange for outfielder Larry Bigbie.
+On August 15, Byrnes and the Orioles traveled to Oakland, marking the first time Byrnes played against his former team.
 After struggling against right-handed pitchers, the Orioles benched Byrnes and questioned his ability to be an everyday player.
-In 52 games with the Orioles that season, Byrnes batted .192 with 7 doubles, 1 triple, 3 home runs, 11 RBIs, and 3 stolen bases.
-In his combined totals that season with Oakland, Colorado, and Baltimore, Byrnes batted .231 with 22 doubles, 3 triples, 10 home runs, 35 RBIs, and 5 stolen bases in 111 games.
+In 52 games with the Orioles that season, Byrnes batted .192 with seven doubles, one triple, three home runs, 11 RBI, and three stolen bases.
+In his combined totals that season with Oakland, Colorado, and Baltimore, Byrnes batted .231 with 22 doubles, three triples, 10 home runs, 35 RBI, and five stolen bases in 111 games.
 After the season, Byrnes elected free agency.